ESV-Sweetplum/quinsight/DOCS.md

 <a id="function-vector-zero"></a>
 ## `function vector.Zero(n)`
-(READ-ONLY) Returns a vector of a requested dimension, with all elements being `0`.
+(READ-ONLY) (EXISTS BEFORE RUNTIME) Returns a vector of a requested dimension, with all elements being `0`.
 ### Parameters:
 - `n: Vector2 | Vector3 | Vector4` - The dimension of the vector.
 Assuming a vector is given as the argument, the dimension of the given vector is used.
 ### Returns: